19hours/sg-statutes/Acts/Patents Act.md

 (6) A partnership shall not —

-(a) carry on a business under any name or other description which contains the words “patent agent”; or
+(a) carry on a business under any name or other description which contains the words “patent agent” or “patent attorney”; or

+[Act 15 of 2012 wef 14/02/2014]

-(b) in the course of a business otherwise describe itself, hold itself out or permit itself to be described or held out as a firm of “patent agents”,
+(b) in the course of a business otherwise describe itself, hold itself out or permit itself to be described or held out as a firm of “patent agents” or “patent attorneys”,

+[Act 15 of 2012 wef 14/02/2014]

 unless at least one partner is a registered patent agent who has in force a practising certificate.